agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```

 ### 🔑 Local Storage Key
-To persist a Collection we need a `storage key`, which is used to identify the stored value later.
+To persist a Collection, we need a `storage key`, which is used to identify the stored value later.
 There are two ways to provide such required `storage key` to the `persist()` method.

 - **1.** Assign a unique key to the Collection itself.